 Various municipalities have filed suit contesting certain aspects of the Gaming Commission's issuance of the Region A Category 1 license.
 Certain of these claims have been dismissed, either voluntarily or by order of the Massachusetts Superior Court.
-The Gaming Commission currently is defending the remaining intervenor claim filed by Mohegan Sun and the appeals filed by the City of Revere and the individuals who filed an open meeting law claim as part of the City of Revere litigation.
-That claim and those appeals were argued before the Massachusetts Supreme Judicial Court in November, 2016.
-On March 10, 2017, the Supreme Judicial Court issued a decision affirming Mohegan Sun's intervenor claim, reversing the Superior Court's dismissal of the open meeting law claim, and remanding the case to the Superior Court for further proceedings.
-Briefing on Mohegan Sun's intervenor claim was completed in January, 2018.
-Since the completion of the briefing on Mohegan Sun's intervenor claim, Mohegan Sun has filed a motion to amend its complaint.
+The Gaming Commission currently is defending the remaining intervenor claim filed by Mohegan Sun.
+That claim was argued before the Massachusetts Supreme Judicial Court in November, 2016.
+On March 10, 2017, the Supreme Judicial Court issued a decision affirming Mohegan Sun's intervenor claim and remanding the case to the Superior Court for further proceedings.
+Briefing on Mohegan Sun's intervenor claim, Mohegan Sun has filed a motion to amend its completion of the briefing on Mohegan Sun's intervenor claim, Mohegan Sun has filed a motion to amend its complaint.
 The Gaming Commission opposed this motion and, on July 16, 2018, the Superior Court allowed Mohegan Sun's motion in part and denied it in part, thus granting Mohegan Sun the right to add additional information to its existing complaint.
-The parties do not have a schedule for briefing or arguments in the amended Mohegan Sun intervenor claim.
+The parties do not have a schedule for further motions, briefing or arguments in the amended Mohegan Sun intervenor claim.